bonitasoft/bonita-doc/md/bdm-management-in-bonita-bpm-portal.md

 :::

 ::: info
-**Note:** For Entreprise, Efficiency and Performance editions only.
+**Note:** For Enterprise, Efficiency and Performance editions only.
 :::

 <a id="installAccessControl"/>